evently-cloud/site/src/tutorial.md

 }
 ```

-Now, to show that Evently is only appending an event if the supplied selector is empty, meaning no new events have occured after the selector, simply rerun the exact same cURL command to append with the selector.
+To verify that Evently is only appending an event if the supplied selector is empty, meaning no new events have occured after the selector, simply rerun the exact same cURL command to append with the selector.
 You should see an error result:

 ```json
 {